 6.4 The University agrees that the Customer may use the publicity statement wording specified in Part B: Project Details for label claims or product promotion.

-6.5 The Customer shall not refer to the University, or any of its staff or students, in any publication, media statement or marketing material without the University's prior written consent
+6.5 Neither party shall refer to the other, or any of its staff or students, in any publication, media statement or marketing material without the other party’s prior written consent.

 7. WARRANTIES, INDEMNITY AND LIABILITIES